 Iconic species.
-There are five or less than 1% of threatened species listed as iconic: the koala, brush-tailed rock wallaby, malleefowl, southern corroboree frog and wollemi pine.
+There are four iconic threatened species: the koala, brushtailed rock wallaby, malleefowl and southern corroboree frog.
 These species are especially valued by the community.
 Other valued species will be added to this stream in the future.

 Iconic species projects have been prepared based on actions in existing recovery plans.
 These actions are similar to management actions for sitemanaged projects, though conducted on a broader scale, and we welcome your involvement.